cfpb/design-manual/ui-toolkit/modals.md

     * Medium and large screens: 630px width

 Modal windows should have a clear headline at the top of the window.
-If the modal was triggered due to user action, the headline should closely match the text of the triggering element.
+If the modal window was triggered due to user action, the headline should closely match the text of the triggering element.

-When a modal is displayed, its background page should be set to fixed.
+When a modal window is displayed, its background page should be set to fixed.

 Based on our use cases, modal windows should not scroll.
-If a modal you have designed or developed does scroll, use an alternative UI element.
+If a modal window you have designed or developed does scroll, use an alternative UI element.
 </div>
 <div class="content-50 content-last">